shuttleai/info/README.md

 # Shuttle API

+## Introduction

-## Are you a developer interested in creating a ChatGPT bot?
-Do you require GPT-4 but its too expensive (or ur just broke)??
+Are you a developer interested in creating a ChatGPT bot, but you find GPT-4 to be too expensive or you're on a tight budget?
+Look no further!

-Simply create a ticket in discord.gg/xi and execute the `/keyget` command.
+## Getting Started

-You will get a Shuttle Reverse OpenAI Base for free!
+To obtain a free Shuttle Reverse OpenAI Base, follow these steps:

+1. Create a ticket in [our Discord server](https://discord.gg/xi).
+2. Execute the `/keyget` command in the Discord server.

-Please ensure you have the necessary knowledge.
+Please make sure you have the necessary knowledge to use the API effectively.

-Do not create a ticket and run the command if you are unsure about what you are doing.
+**Note:** Do not create a ticket and run the command if you are unsure about what you are doing.

+## Free Access

-You can obtain GPT-3.5 Turbo and GPT-4 for free.
+With Shuttle API, you can access GPT-3.5 Turbo and GPT-4 for free.

+## Usage

 The API utilizes a custom base URL.
-Ask us to increase limit if needed, default is 50/m.
+If you need to increase your limit, feel free to ask us.
+The default limit is 50 requests per minute.